-- in America, the dessert is often made with maple syrup;
+- In America, baklava is often made with maple syrup.

-- in the original Greek recipe 33 layers of dough;
+- The original Greek recipe for baklava calls for 33 layers of dough.

-- sweetness is an aphrodisiac, but it only affects male power;
+- Sweetness is said to be an aphrodisiac, though it only has an effect on male power.

-- many poems have been written about dessert.
+- There have been many poems written about baklava.

-National Day is for you to get the ingredients you need and create a creation in your kitchen!
-If you don’t feel like cooking, go with your friends to the nearest cafe and try the chef’s dish.
-Learn a little more about baklava – there are many interesting sources on the Internet!
+National Baklava Day is the perfect time to get the ingredients you need to create your own masterpiece in your kitchen!
+Or, if cooking isn’t your thing, you can always head to your nearest cafe and try out the chef’s version.
+You can also learn more about baklava by exploring the many interesting sources available online.

 National Baklava Day is observed on November 17 each year.